Why Do All Men Want to Have Sex on a First Date?

 Value yourself, and a good man will wait for you to be ready to sleep with him.

-If you want to find love this year, there’s nothing like group coaching to keep you accountable and give you dating tools that work.
-The Last First Date Inner Circle features two monthly topic-based Q & A calls about dating over 40 and a private forum for women to connect and share their experiences.
-All calls are recorded and transcribed, and you get a free chapter a month of my upcoming book.
-This month, we’re talking about how to communicate with men without nagging.
-Check it out here.
+P.S.
+If you want to find love this year, there’s nothing like group coaching to keep you accountable and give you dating tools that really work.
+The Woman of Value Club is my monthly membership group with a one-hour monthly topic-based master class about dating over 40, and a private forum for women to connect and share their experiences.
+All calls are recorded, and you get a free article and exercise every month to deepen the learning.
+Check it out and join here.